 This reporting framework is only available to micro companies in the UK.
 These are companies that must meet two out of the following three criteria:

-This is the shortest report that can be submitted, and contains:
+This is the simplest set of accounts that can be submitted, and contains:

 - Balance sheet

-This is particularly useful if you want to prepare your accounts yourself, as this significantly simplifies the reporting requirements.
+This is particularly useful if you want to prepare your accounts yourself, as it significantly simplifies the reporting requirements.

 Many accountants prefer this framework, as it requires as little information to be submitted to the public record as possible.